Donna D. Anderson

 BIO

 Donna Doan Anderson (she/her) is the Mellon Research Assistant Professor in U.S. Law and Race in the Department of History at the University of Nebraska-Lincoln.
 She received her Ph.D. in U.S. History with an emphasis on Asian American Studies at the University of California, Santa Barbara.
-She previously served as the assistant editor for the Journal of Asian American Studies, the graduate student representative for the Association of Asian American Studies’ History Section, and as a graduate student researcher for UCSB’s ÉXITO program.
-Before pursuing her graduate degree, she held a career as a history teacher at Lincoln High School in Lincoln, Nebraska.
+At UNL, she is affiliated with the Center for Digital Research in the Humanities, the Institute for Ethnic Studies, and the Center for Great Plains Studies, and she is a core faculty member of the U.S. Law and Race Initiative.
+Before obtaining her graduate degree, she held a career as a history teacher, and thus, offers curriculum consulting for K-12 Social Studies and serves as a coordinator for UCSB’s ÉXITO program.

-• Anderson, Donna Doan, “Acceptance for Admission: Administrations of Relocation and the Midwestern University,” American Studies Special Issue “Unsettling Global Midwests” Vol. 62, Issue 3 (Fall 2023).
+- Anderson, Donna Doan, “Acceptance for Admission: Administrations of Japanese American Relocation and the Midwestern University,” American Studies Special Issue “Unsettling Global Midwests” Vol. 62, Issue 3 (Fall 2023).
 Winner of the Midwestern History Association’s Dorothy Schweider Prize for Best Article on Midwestern History in 2023

-• Vo, Hung and Donna Doan Anderson.
-“Building the City from Abroad: Viet Kieu and the Rights to Saigon.”
-In Governing Cities in the 21st Century: Asian Perspectives.
+- Vo, Hung and Donna Doan Anderson.
+“Building the City from Abroad: Viet Kieu and the Rights to Saigon,” Governing Cities in the 21st Century: Asian Perspectives.
 Routledge, 2020.

 SELECTED GRANTS AND FELLOWSHIPS